 A complaint may be about any of the following items as shown on an assessment or tax notice:

-- the description of a property or business
+- the description of a property

 - an assessment class